Nitro RC Helicopter Cooling

 RC Helicopter Cooling Fan Location In Relation To Other Nitro Engine Components

-The one issue to be aware of with cooling fans is they are vibration prone!
+The one issue to be aware of with nitro RC helicopter cooling fans is they are vibration prone!

-These cooling fans are mounted directly to the engine output shaft and are therefore spinning at very high RPM’s – upwards of 18,000 in some cases.
-If the fan is even a little bit out of balance or not sitting square to the engine output shaft, this will cause harmful high frequency vibrations in your nitro RC helicopter.
+Gas and nitro RC helicopter cooling fans are mounted directly to the engine output shaft and are therefore spinning at very high RPM’s – upwards of 18,000 in some cases.
+If the fan is even a little bit out of balance or not sitting square to the engine output shaft, this will cause harmful high frequency vibrations in your nitro and gas RC helicopter.

-These vibrations if not corrected will shorten the life of your servos and radio equipment.
-They can also cause stress cracking on aluminum framed helicopters and wear out the bearings in the engine and clutch assembly quickly.
-The clutch ears can also develop cracks where they flex.
-Yep, first hand experience was my teacher before I understood just how destructive high frequency vibrations can be to an RC heli.
+These high frequency cooling fan vibrations if not corrected will also shorten the life of your servos and radio equipment while wearing out the crank bearings in the engine and clutch assembly quickly.
+Hi frequency vibration can also cause the centrifugal clutch ears to develop cracks where they flex.
+Yep, costly first hand experience was my teacher before I understood just how destructive high frequency vibrations can be to an RC helicopter.

-A good indication if you have these vibrations is to watch the fuel in your fuel tank.
+A good indication if you have these vibrations is to watch the fuel in your gas or nitro fuel tank.
 If it foams up excessively you most likely have high frequency vibrations from the fan or starter shaft if your nitro RC helicopter uses that kind of starting system.

 An even better option these days is more and more FBL systems now also have vibration analysis data logging (using the 3 axis accelerometers inside the units as vibration measurement sensors).
 These units can really help identify unwanted / destructive vibration - very useful tools!

-To ensure you have a vibration free fan, you should always check the balance and run-out of the fan assembly.
+To ensure you have a vibration free nitro RC helicopter cooling fan, you should always check the balance and run-out of the fan assembly.

 Nitro RC Helicopter Cooling Fan Balance

-To check the balance you will need a good high point balancer such as shown here (checking the balance of a propeller, but the same exact method is used to check and balance a nitro heli cooling fan.
+To check the balance you will need a good high point balancer such as the amazingly useful Du-Bro Tru-Spin balancer shown here checking the balance of a propeller, but the same exact method is used to check and balance a nitro heli cooling fan.

 This RC helicopter tool is indispensable and you will use it many times when building, checking, or repairing various rotating items on your RC helicopter (main rotor, tail rotor, fan).